Mimic (Dungeons & Dragons): In other media

 A mimic appeared as monster in the film Dungeons & Dragons: Honor Among Thieves (2023).
 A depiction of a mimic, by artist Wayne Reynolds, was featured in a limited edition stamp collection by the Royal Mail for Dungeons & Dragons 50th anniversary.

 The mimic has been added into many video games, including Baldur's Gate, Dragon Quest, ToeJam & Earl, Final Fantasy, Borderlands, Landstalker, Magicka, Terraria, Torchlight, and Enter the Gungeon, as well as the Dark Souls franchise.
 Mods also exist which add the creature into other games.

 The mimic appears in the first Bestiary for the Pathfinder Roleplaying Game, and is also detailed in Paizo Publishing's book Dungeon Denizens Revisited (2009).

-In the manga and anime series Frieren: Beyond Journey's End, a recurring gag has the titular character, determined to find rare magical items, taking her chances with treasure chests that are almost certainly mimics.
+The mimic is featured in several popular fantasy themed anime and manga, such as Frieren and Delicious in Dungeon.